(Solved) Sony TV says No Signal (5 Ways to Fix)

 {Skip this if you are not using an Anteena}

-• Make sure your antenna is securely connected.
+• Make sure the antenna is securely connected.
 The antenna jack may be on your television’s side or back panel.

 • If there’s no visible port labeled antenna, check your owner’s manual or look around your television for a cable or cord that leads out of it.